Kuninoto/42_Libft/README.md

 `make bonus` - Makes _libft.a_ with bonus functions (see [Subject](https://github.com/Kuninoto/Libft/blob/master/extras/en.subject_libft.pdf))
 `make clean` - Deletes all the resulting object files
 `make fclean` - Deletes _libft.a_ and all the resulting object files
-`make re` - Deletes everything and rebuilds everything
+`make re` - Deletes everything (object files and libft.a) and rebuilds everything
 #### Adding new functions to this library:
   - Add their protoypes to _libft.h_
   - Add their sources to "LIB_SRCS" variable inside the Makefile